-Runners benefit from new spin-outDecember 27th, 2012 in Health
+Runners benefit from new spin-outDecember 27, 2012 in Medicine & Health / Health

 Run3D Ltd, a new Oxford University spin-out company, provides a pioneering service to help runners avoid a common form of injury.

 The firm offers Europe's first computerised three-dimensional assessment for preventing the types of overuse injuries that affect 50% of runners.
 Run3D's service uses 3D motion analysis checked against the world's largest biomechanical database to identify any abnormal patterns in a runner's gait.
 These abnormal patterns are often the root cause of an injury which once corrected can prevent any recurrence.

 At the heart of the Run3D service is a multiple infrared camera system linked to a sophisticated data acquisition system, which has been developed by Professor Reed Ferber at the Running Injury Clinic, University of Calgary.
 A full assessment takes two hours and is backed by expert advice from a team headed by Dr Jessica Leitch, CEO of Run3D.
 Dr Leitch began working on the service after completing her doctoral studies in running injury biomechanics at Oxford University's Department of Engineering.

 'An accurate analysis of a runner's biomechanics is fundamental to understanding the root-cause of a musculoskeletal overuse injury and to delivering a long-term solution to optimal running,' said Dr Leitch.

 'Conventional video based systems are subjective and not sensitive enough to detect the subtle abnormalities that can lead to injury.
 Run3D measures a runner's joint angles in the three planes of human motion.
 The results are then compared to a biomechanical database in order to identify any abnormal patterns in the runner's gait to improve performance and prevent injury.